 Summer squash yields prodigious crops from just a few plants within 50 to 65 days after sowing, and it continues to bear for weeks.
 Vines are large (2 1/2–4 ft. across at maturity) and need plenty of room; if space is limited, look for bush varieties.
 There are many vine and bush varieties to choose from.

-Give all kinds of squash rich soil, periodic fertilizer.
+Give all kinds of squash rich soil and periodic fertilizer.
 Roots need regular moisture, but leaves and stems should be kept as dry as possible to prevent leaf and fruit diseases.
 Pick fruit when it is small and tender.

 Squash bugs cause leaves to wilt and may damage fruit.
 To control, destroy yellowish to brown egg clusters on undersides of leaves; trap adults with boards or burlap set in the garden at night, then collect and destroy your catch each morning.
 Various insecticides are also labeled for control of squash bugs.